braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/user_update.md

 Drag and drop the component from the sidebar, or click the <i class="fas fa-plus-circle"></i> plus button at the bottom of the variant or step and select **User Update**.

 There are three options that allow you to update existing, add new, or remove user profile information.
-All combined, the User Update steps in an workspace can update up to 200,000 user profiles per minute.
+All combined, the User Update steps in a workspace can update up to 200,000 user profiles per minute.

 {% alert tip %}
 You can also test the changes made with this component by searching for a user and applying the change to them.
 This will update the user.